2024 Game Recaps

 - Despite their advantage in yards and first downs, Tufts made a series of mistakes that sunk their chances

-- The Jumbos had 1 interception, lost 2 fumbles (including one on a punt), had a punt blocked and 2 missed FGs
+- The Jumbos had 1 interception, lost 2 fumbles (including one on a punt), had a punt blocked and missed 2 FGs

 - Tufts final three drives of the game ended with a missed FG, a fumbled punt and an interception